dotnet/docs/includes/core-changes/aspnetcore/3.0/action-async-suffix-trimmed.md

 #### Recommended action

-If your app depends on MVC actions retaining the `Async` suffix in the name, choose one of the following mitigations:
+If your app depends on MVC actions preserving the name's `Async` suffix, choose one of the following mitigations:

 - Use the `[ActionName]` attribute to preserve the original name.
 - Disable the renaming entirely by setting `MvcOptions.SuppressAsyncSuffixInActionNames` to `false` in `Startup.ConfigureServices`: